HendrickxJorn/Gobln.Pager/README.md

 # Gobln.Pager

-Gobln.Pager is a .Net portable pager library written in C#, to allow you covert IEnumarble/IQueryable to an PageList or Page object.
+Gobln.Pager is a .Net easy to use pager library written in C#, to allow you covert IEnumarble/IQueryable to an PageList or Page object.
-And usable in any type of project.
+And can be usable in any type of project.

 If you would like to use Gobln.Pager in Mvc, check the following link [Gobln.Pager.Mvc](https://nuget.org/packages/Gobln.Pager.Mvc).